bluet/syspkg/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/bluet/syspkg)](https://goreportcard.com/report/github.com/bluet/syspkg)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)]

-SysPkg is a unified Go library and CLI tool for managing system packages across different package managers (apt, snap, flatpak, yum, dnf, and more).
-It simplifies the process of working with various package managers by providing a consistent interface and API.
+SysPkg is a unified CLI tool and Golang library for managing system packages across different package managers (apt, snap, flatpak, yum, dnf, and more).
+It simplifies the process of working with various package managers by providing a consistent interface and API through an abstraction layer.

 ## Features

-- Unified package management interface for various package managers
+- A unified package management interface for various package managers
 - Supports popular package managers such as APT, Snap, Flatpak, and more
 - Easy-to-use API for package installation, removal, search, listing, and system upgrades
 - Expandable architecture to support more package managers in the future

+## API Documentation

+See the [Go Reference](https://pkg.go.dev/github.com/bluet/syspkg) for the full API documentation.

 ## Getting Started